sari-rahul/cakes-and-cookies/readme.md

 - In larger screen it shows four images in a row.
   ![gallery on large screen with five images](assets/images/galleryfullscreen.png)

-- Medium screen shows three images.
+- Medium screen shows three images in a row.

   ![gallery on medium screens with three images](assets/images/gallermediumscreen.png)